 Please discuss any concerns you have with your diabetes specialist dietitian who will be present at your clinic appointments.
 Being diagnosed with gestational diabetes can mean a lot changes to your diet.
-These positive changes mean you are eating not for two, but twice as well!
+It's a misconception that you need to 'eat for two'.